sprdgx/spas/README.md

-# SPAS Library Documentation
+# SPRDS Library Documentation

-The `spas` library is a comprehensive toolkit designed for handling TLS, JWT, and data validation in a seamless manner.
+The `SPRDS` library is a comprehensive toolkit designed for handling TLS, JWT, and data validation in a seamless manner.
 Developed originally in Go and compiled to JavaScript, this library provides robust security features essential for modern web applications.

 ## Table of Contents